Dynamics-aware Adversarial Attack of Adaptive Neural Networks: Introduction

 \IEEEPARstart{O}{ver} the past decade, deep neural networks (DNNs) have significantly improved the performance of many computer vision tasks.
 In the context of this tremendous success, researchers are surprised to discover that DNNs are vulnerable to adversarial attacks~\cite{szegedy2014intriguing,goodfellow2015explaining}, which conceals a great security risk in real-world applications of DNNs.
 With small but carefully designed perturbations on input examples, attackers can easily force a well-trained model to make mistakes.
 Various methods are proposed to better attack DNNs and analyze their weaknesses~\cite{goodfellow2015explaining,moosavi2016deepfool,carlini2017towards}.

 Most existing adversarial attack methods assume that the network architecture is fixed throughout the attack process, which ensures a static data inference path to guarantee the effectiveness of the attack at every step.
 However, this assumption does not hold if the network can adapt its architecture to different inputs, i.e., Adaptive Neural Network.
-Adaptive neural networks own advantages in terms of accuracy and computational efficiency by adaptively deactivating unnecessary input-dependent execution units.
+By adaptively deactivating unnecessary input-dependent execution units, Adaptive Neural Networks can be more efficient than static neural networks.
 When we learn adversarial perturbations at each step, the network architecture changes after we add the perturbations to the input, so the attack may not be effective due to the change of the target network.
 We summarize this issue as \textbf{lagged gradient} -- we cannot foresee the changed network architecture to back-propagate the effective attack gradients at the current step.